rsocket/rsocket/Motivations.md

 ##### single-response vs multi-response

-One key difference between single-response and multi-response is how the Reactive Socket stack delivers data to the application: A single-response might be carried across multiple frames, and be part of a larger RS connection that is streaming multiple messages multiplexed.
+One key difference between single-response and multi-response is how the ReactiveSocket stack delivers data to the application: A single-response might be carried across multiple frames, and be part of a larger RS connection that is streaming multiple messages multiplexed.
 But single-response means the application only gets its data when the entire response is received.
 While multi-response delivers it piecemeal.
 This could allow the user to design its service with multi-response in mind, and then the client can start processing the data as soon as it receives the first chunk.

 ##### Bi-Directional